HomeWhy Seasonal Flu Vaccination Matters for Every Age GroupImmunisationsWhy Seasonal Flu Vaccination Matters for Every Age Group

 - Pregnant people: Flu shots protect both parent and baby.
 Antibodies are passed on before birth, giving newborns vital early protection.

 - Older adults: Seniors face the highest risk of flu-related complications.
-High-dose or enhanced vaccines are available to give this group stronger protection.
+High-dose or enhanced versions of the seasonal flu vaccine are available to give this group stronger protection.

 Timing is everything